 In 1834 Roebuck led the campaign to free the Tolpuddle Martyrs and called for the repeal of the Corn Laws.
 Roebuck joined with Francis Place and Joseph Hume to produce a volume of essays entitled Pamphlets for the People (1835).
 In one of these pamphlets, The Stamped Press and its Morality, Roebuck attacked the 1815 Stamp Act that had placed a 4d tax on newspapers.
 Roebuck criticised those newspaper owners who accepted this law.
 The editor of the Morning Chronicle was so upset he challenged Roebuck to a duel.
 Roebuck accepted and survived and later that year welcomed the decision to reduce the tax to one penny.

-By 1835 John Roebuck had completely broken with the Whigs describing them as "an exclusive and aristocratic faction, though at times employing democratic principles and phrases as weapons of offence against their opponents.
+John Roebuck had now completely broken with the Whigs and described them as "an exclusive and aristocratic faction, though at times employing democratic principles and phrases as weapons of offence against their opponents.
 When out of office they are demagogues; in power they become exclusive oligarchs."
 Without the support of the Whigs, Roebuck lost his Bath seat in the 1837 General Election.

 Out of the House of Commons Roebuck's views became less extreme and in the 1841 General Election won Bath again.
 He supported the reforms of Robert Peel, but he remained radical on some issues and spoke out in favour of the Chartist movement and helped present their petition to Parliament in 1842.